Click on the guide below for more information

 Residents of Ontario with OHIP coverage are entitled to complete access to health care while in the Hospital.
 OHIP covers the cost of a standard ward room (four or more beds in one room).
 You may choose to upgrade your room to:

-Semi-private: (two beds in one room) additional cost of $215 per day.
+Semi-private: (two beds in one room) total additional cost of $215 per day.

 You can play an active role in your own care by helping health professionals gather your medication list.
 The best way to do this is by coming to the hospital with all of your home medications in their original containers.